sellooh/delm-compiler/Readme.md

 This isn't a set in stone roadmap, but as of right now a path the project could take:

-* Phase 0 (current): Develop the Delm Interpreter.
+* Phase 0 **(current)**: Develop the Delm Interpreter.
 This will allow developers to experience the creation of Smart Contracts in Delm.
 The Interpreter will feature a web playground similar to Remix where developers can test how a Delm Smart Contract behaves.

 * Phase 1: Develop the Delm Compiler.
 This will enable developers to generate .sol files from their .elm source code.
 They should be deployable-ready to any Ethereum or Ethereum-like network.
 Preferably they are easily readable by humans.

 * Beyond: Security.
 Ecosystem.
 Community.
 Bytecode generation.
 Having Phase 1 completed the project can take many directions.
-As of today the goal seems to be: Provide a good experience to developers looking to write reliable, secure and predictable Smart Contracts to Ethereum-compatible networks.
+As of today **the goal is**: Provide a good experience to developers looking to write reliable, secure and predictable Smart Contracts to Ethereum-compatible networks.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.